-Transitioning to new technologies or creating new distribution channels opens up completely new opportunities.
+Transitioning to new technologies or creating new distribution channels opens up completely new opportunities in e-commerce.
 However, it can also lead to irritated established business partners.

 So far, the market for luxury goods has been dominated by traditional distribution structures, meaning very few proper shops to choose from.
 The client base valued individual consultation and exclusivity.

 This market is changing, too.
 New and younger, nonetheless wealthy customers use online platforms for information.
 This includes Instagram, Pinterest and Facebook, but also a great variety of blogs.